-- □ Documents > 5 Mix File > 31 Music Tab - This is where you add/delete Templates to/from your mix Cells and edit all their Music (WME) parameters, Sounds & FX (WAE) parameters and Cell Rule related settings.
-You can also access the parameters and een naie related settings, log can also decess the
+- □ Documents > 5 Mix File > 3 Music Tab - This is where you add/delete Templates to/from your mix Cells and edit all their Music (WME) parameters, Sounds & FX (WAE) parameters and

-Cell Mixer and Track Mixer, edit Mix Rules & Mix FX - and so more.... but it can also be used just for mix playback.
+Cell Rule related settings.
+You can also access the Cell Mixer and Track Mixer, edit Mix Rules & Mix FX - and so more.... but it can also be used just for mix playback.

 - The main mix editing tabs are as follows:

 - ▶ /■ Play/Stop button

 - Tap to stop or start your the generative mix (if any) in your wotja.

 - Music

 - The editing mode where you configure your mix, using to 16 Tracks each with 4 Cells, and can edit all parameters of the Intermorphic Music Engine (WME) and Intermorphic Synth Engine (WAE).

-- Text
+- o Text

 - The editing mode where you can create and edit Cut-up and text.

 - Display

 - The editing mode where you decide how you want your wotja to look, this being important should you wish to share it.

 - Plug-ins

 - The editing mode where you set up how you want the mix to use hosted 3rd party Plug-ins (Optional; iOS/macOS and Windows only).

 - Record

 - A special non-editing mode where you can make Audio or MIDI recordings of the open mix, as well as manage and preview them.

-□ □ Save/Exit Button
+□ Save/Exit Button